justcodebruh/car-rental-card-components/README.md

 - (3) 25 minute pomodoros with 5 minute rest attached (1.5 hours total)

 ### Estimation Debrief
 A hell of an overestimation.
 I had never used solely CSS Grid before to this degree and truth be told I was compensating for a habit I have of getting stuck in analysis paralysis.
 I tend to go into documentation trying to find a full understanding of a technology instead of pulling relevant pieces to get something working.
 I'm proud of myself for sticking to productive Pomodoros in which my main objective was to get working markup on to the page.
-The original estimation took into account ideas such as, clean code and accurate naming of HTML element classes and ID's using the BEM naming methodology.
+The original estimation took into account ideas such as, clean code, semantic HTML and accurate naming of HTML element classes and ID's using the BEM naming methodology.

 ### Screenshot of Solution